bitshares/dev.bitshares.works/docs/development/apps/node_config_example.rst

 	# Whether to enable tracking of votes of standby witnesses and committee members.
 Set it to true to provide accurate data to API clients, set to false for slightly better performance.
 	# enable-standby-votes-tracking =

+	# For history_api::get_account_history_operations to set its default limit value as 100
+	# api-limit-get-account-history-operations =

+	# For history_api::get_account_history to set its default limit value as 100
+	# api-limit-get-account-history =

+	# For orders_api::get_grouped_limit_orders to set its default limit value as 101
+	# api-limit-get-grouped-limit-orders =

+	# For history_api::get_relative_account_history to set its default limit value as 100
+	# api-limit-get-relative-account-history =

+	# For history_api::get_account_history_by_operations to set its default limit value as 100
+	# api-limit-get-account-history-by-operations =

+	# For asset_api::get_asset_holders to set its default limit value as 100
+	# api-limit-get-asset-holders =

+	# For database_api_impl::get_key_references to set its default limit value as 100
+	# api-limit-get-key-references =

 	# Enable block production, even if the chain is stale.
 	enable-stale-production = false